Skip to Content

 Premedication table Premedication table

-The recommended dose of ELAHERE is 6 mg/kg adjusted ideal body weight (AIBW) administered once every 3 weeks (21-day cycle) as an IV infusion until disease progression or unacceptable toxicity
+• The recommended dosage of ELAHERE is 6 mg/kg AIBW administered once every 3 weeks (21-day cycle)

 AIBW =